MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 2) User Contacts
 ------------------
-In this section the facility officer contacts are captured.
+In this section the facility officer's contacts are captured.
-The contacts can be as many as the officer has and could range from phone number, email to postal address.
+The contacts can be as many as the officer has and could range from phone number, email to postal address among others.

 .. figure:: /_images/schrio/7_b_add_user_contacts.png